pippinbarr/cart253-2019/modules/libraries-introducing-libraries/libraries-introducing-libraries.md

 - We've been running all our JavaScript code in a __browser__
 - A browser is a piece of software that runs on our computer
-- The browser knows about keyboard input, mouse input, displaying HTML (with CSS), executing JavaScript, and more
+- The browser knows about keyboard input, mouse input, displaying HTML (including with the canvas and with CSS), executing JavaScript, and more
 - In other words, the browser is a bridge to the human using our program
 - We want to be able to __use__ the things the browser can do in our program